VAT Rules for E-Commerce – Implementation in Cyprus

-As of 1 July 2021, the EU e-commerce application for VAT came into force in Cyprus, in which the Mini One Stop Shop (MOSS) was expanded and converted from Mini-One-Stop-Shop to One-Stop-Shop (OSS).
-The application covers the following:
+As of 1 July 2021, the EU VAT e-commerce rules came into force in Cyprus, introducing changes that expanded the Mini One-Stop-Shop (MOSS) into the broader One-Stop-Shop (OSS) and implemented the Import One-Stop-Shop (IOSS).
+The key features are:

 How Can We Help